 It has been beautiful to watch students begin to flourish in their relationship with God through these trips.
 Through the years, students that came into the Kaleo program have come out beautifully changed and I know God has used each trip, person, and circumstance to bring us to those spots.
 Many have gone back to their hometowns and people comment on the difference they see in them.

 This year, God continued to challenge and reveal his character all the more to me in stories I could go on about, but I’ll wrap it up.
 If you are on the fence of deciding to do Kaleo, I would say to take the leap and go for it.
 Whether you are an outdoor guru or a homebody, this can be a year where God absolutely transforms your life like he did for me.

 Kaléo allows you to complete a year of foundational Briercrest courses while experiencing rich community, west-coast adventure, hands-on ministry, and a deepening of your faith.
-Watch this webinar on-demand to find answers to your questions and see if Kaléo just might be your best option for Fall 2020.
+We hosted a conversation to help you see if Kaléo just might be your best option for Fall 2021